Life Energy Encyclopedia

 From the encyclopedia

-I'm a Swedish writer and historian of ideas, mainly researching the thought patterns of myth in general and creation myths in particular.
+I'm a Swedish author and historian of ideas, mainly researching the thought patterns of myth in general and creation myths in particular.
 I'm also an instructor of the peaceful and spiritual martial art aikido, which I have practiced for 40 years.
 Aikido, too, evolved from ideas of a life energy.